GIScience/osmalert/docs/technologies/ui_testing.md

 ## Playwright

-- Supports Chromium, WebKit, Firefox
+- Supports Google Chrome, Microsoft Edge, Safari (Desktop \& mobile), Firefox
 - Tests on Windows, Linux, macOS, locally or on CI
 - Compatible with Java
 - No race conditions when performing checks